openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 -  All actual arguments of the call to *foo* are non-throwing.

-However, the call can raise an exception, and is treated as any other *throwing function* call if at least one of the actual function arguments is *throwing*.
+However, the call can raise an exception, and is handled as any other *throwing function* call if at least one of the actual function arguments is *throwing*.